EXPO Chicago: History

-2006 Troubles

 In 2006 catastrophe struck.
 The fair was again planned to be in a tent in Grant Park.
 Construction had been visibly slow, but it was not until the evening of Tuesday, April 25—two days before the fair was scheduled to open—that the news came out that Art Chicago was in trouble.
 There was a dispute between Blackman and the contractors, with Blackman claiming that the flooring was unacceptable and the contractors claiming bounced checks.
 Blackman appears to have tried to arrange quick financing, including offering to sell his business the Friday before.
 Embarrassingly, several international art dealers were turned away from the tent, where they had arrived to set up their exhibits.
 Mayor Daley, through a spokeswoman, expressed annoyance and disappointment.
 An attempt to quickly reorganize the fair on Navy Pier fell through.

-On Thursday, April 27, it was announced that Art Chicago would take place on the eighth floor of the Merchandise Mart, sharing it with the "Chicago Antiques Fair" which was already scheduled.
+On April 27, it was announced that Art Chicago would take place on the eighth floor of the Merchandise Mart, sharing it with the "Chicago Antiques Fair" which was already scheduled.
 Although makeshift, the fair was professionally handled, and although many exhibitors expressed concern, only three out of 104 dealers dropped out.
 At the same time, it was announced that Merchandise Mart Properties Inc. would buy the fair from Thomas Blackman Associates.
 A number of exhibitors said they were impressed at how well the fair turned out, and many preferred the new location.